 Coming Back to GitHub

-Six years on GitLab, a lot of principle, and a migration that was messier than I expected.
+Six years on GitLab, a lot of principle, and a migration that was easier than I expected.

 Back in 2019 I deleted my GitHub account.
-Microsoft had just acquired the platform, controversy after controversy started hitting, and the mood in certain corners of the internet (HN) was one of principled exodus.
-I joined in, migrated everything to GitLab, and felt briefly righteous before getting back to whatever I was supposed to be doing.
+Microsoft had just acquired the platform, they were not exactly winning people over, and the mood in certain corners of the internet (HN) was one of principled exodus.
+I deeply disliked the direction things were heading so I joined in, migrated everything to GitLab, and felt good about it for about two moments, before getting back to whatever I was supposed to be doing.

-I used GitLab for six years.
-It's fine.
-The CI/CD is genuinely powerful, the self-hosting was nice even on a cheap DigitalOcean droplet, and for a while it felt like it had more going on philosophically.
-But the UI is a maze, new features sit in menus you'd never navigate to by instinct, and it's software built by people who seem to have stopped asking whether anyone would enjoy using it.
+And I used GitLab for six years.
+It's a fine platform.
+The CI/CD is truly powerful, the self-hosting was nice even on a cheap DigitalOcean droplet, and for a while it felt like it had more going on for itself.
+But the UI is a maze, new features sit in menus you'd never navigate to by instinct, and it stinks of software built by people who stopped caring whether anyone would enjoy using it.
 Meh, it gets the job done.
 It never felt good to use, though.

 So I came back.
-The principled stance aged the way principled stances tend to, which is quietly and without fanfare.
-The ICE contract ended.
-I only have so many evenings.
+My opinionated stance aged the way these attitudes tend to, the platform evolved and I only have so many evenings to spend on tooling.

-The thing that actually won me over is the CLI. gh is one of those tools that earns its place immediately.
-Creating a repo, opening a pull request, checking run status without leaving the terminal.
-It sounds like a small thing but it collapses a surprising amount of friction.
-I've started reaching for it instinctively in a way I never did with GitLab's equivalent.
+The thing that really won me over is the CLI. gh is a tool that earns its place immediately.
+I can create a repo, open a pull request, check run status without leaving the terminal.
+Sounds like a small thing but it removes a surprising amount of friction.
+I've started reaching for it instinctively after just a few hours, I never did that with GitLab's equivalent.

 The rest of it is more complicated.
-GitHub Actions is fine but I find myself fighting the YAML in a way that makes me miss how GitLab handles pipelines.
-The concepts mostly map, but there's a lot of ceremony for simple things, and the marketplace is a graveyard of actions last updated in 2021 that you use anyway because they're the top result.
+GitHub Actions is fine but I find myself fighting with the YAML, it just makes me miss how GitLab handles pipelines.
+The concepts mostly map, but there's a lot of bullshit to go through for simple things, and the marketplace is a graveyard of actions last updated in 2021 that you have to use anyway because they're the top result.
 The runner speeds are also just slow, which I've fixed by routing jobs through Blacksmith.
-The whole integration is a single line change per job, which is the kind of thing I genuinely appreciate.
+The whole integration is a single line change per job, which I really appreciate.

 jobs: